ryuzakyl/ryuzakyl.github.io/source/_posts/2021-01-12-hello-world.md

 ## I almost forgot... :man_facepalming:

-Thanks to you tech wizards for read my *jibber-jabber* up until now.
+Thanks to you tech wizards for reading my *jibber-jabber* up until now.
 Here I give you the reason all you guys came here for:

 ### Bash